aaronsatko/star_classification_analysis/README.md

 ![Alt text](query_generated_plots/class_frequency.png)

 **Analysis**:
-This query along with the generated plot shows that galaxies are the most populous celestial body in the dataset and observable universe.
-Quasars are the next most frequent class
+This query along with the generated plot shows that galaxies are the most populous celestial body in the dataset and probably observable universe with 59445 shown in the dataset.
+Stars are the next most frequent class with 21594 observations.
+Quasars fall closely behind with 18961 observations.

 ```